 1. Adopt a Healthy Bedtime Routine

 It’s important to establish a stable routine to promote good sleep habits.
 Through a calming, peaceful atmosphere and consistent bedtimes, you'll help your child settle into sleep more easily.
 Whether or not your child is going through a sleep regression, a routine will help them feel safe and secure knowing what to expect each evening.
 A bedtime routine could include things like feeding, a warm bath, reading books together, applying lotion, giving an infant massage, and putting him to sleep in the same place each night.

 Natural light and dark cycles help your baby know when it’s time to sleep or wake up.
-Keeping the room dark at night will help your baby start recognizing when it’s time for sleep.
+Keeping the room pitck dark at for both naps and overnight sleep will help your baby know when it’s time for sleep.
 If they wake up during the night, the dark environment will help them fall back asleep.

-Give Baby the Chance to Practice Sleeping on His Own
+3. Give your Baby the Chance to Practice Sleeping on His Own

 It may be tempting to always pick up your baby, rock him, or cuddle him when he is sleepy.
 There's nothing wrong with giving him as many cuddles as he needs, but it can be helpful to let your baby try falling asleep on his own.